anscho/environment-contract/README.md

 # The Environment Contract
 ## Why?
-In many applications, especially those ascribing to [The Twelve-Factor App](https://12factor.net/), configuration information is provided to the application via the environment.
+In many applications, especially [twelve-factor](https://12factor.net/) ones, configuration information is provided to the application via the environment.

 ### Safety
-If environment information is missing or incorrect, it could result in crashes, undefined behavior, or data loss.
-It's preferable to fail fast and abort a deploy.
-For this reason, the environment should be protected by a schema.
+Missing or incorrect environment information can result in crashes, undefined behavior, and data loss.
+By protecting configuration with a schema, we can fail fast and safely abort a deploy.

 ### Clarity
-Like any contract, making the implicit explicit has benefits to clarity.
 A developer configuring a new environment by copying an existing one may not be aware of their range of options, leading them to guess at the configuration.
+Making an implicit contract explicit streamlines onboarding and prevents regressions.

 A good contract will also include documentation, further improving clarity.
-When that documentation lives in the schema, it is less likely to fall out of date than if it lives in a readme or external documentation.
+Documentation in the schema is less likely to fall out of date than if it lives in a readme or external documentation.

 ### Simplicity
-In applications I've used that lack an environment contract, environment variables are re-validated throughout the codebase.
-Adding this contract consolidates the validation logic and applies it once on startup, improving reuse and reducing surface area for bugs.
+In applications I've used that lack an environment contract, environment variables are validated repeatedly throughout the codebase.
+Adding a contract consolidates the validation logic and applies it once on startup, improving reuse and reducing surface area for bugs.

 ## How?
-Since the environment is a string-to-string mapping, it is easily modeled as a dictionary and validated by [a JSON schema](https://json-schema.org).
+Since the environment is a string-to-string mapping, it is easily modeled as a dictionary and validated by a [JSON schema](https://json-schema.org).
 This repo includes [an example](environment.schema.json).

 ### Requirements
-JSON Schema allows specification of which fields are required:
+JSON Schema allows specifying which fields are required:
 ```
   "required": [
     "APP_NAME",